runtimeverification/k/tutorial/1_k/1_lambda/lesson_7/README.md

 lambda calculus is in fact Turing complete), programmers will probably not like to write programs this way.

-We can easily define a more complex derived construct, called letrec and conventionally encountered in functional programming languages, whose semantics captures the fixed-point idea above.
-In order to keep its definition simple and intuitive, we define a simplified variant of letrec, namely one which only allows to define one recursive one-argument function.
-See lambda.k.
+We can easily define a more complex derived construct, called `letrec` and conventionally encountered in functional programming languages, whose semantics captures the fixed-point idea above.
+In order to keep its definition simple and intuitive, we define a simplified variant of `letrec`, namely one which only allows to define one recursive one-argument function.
+See `lambda.k`.

 There are two interesting observations here.